 The Dean convenes a Students of Concern Care Team, to respond whenever a student’s behavior appears troubled or disturbed, creating cause for concern.
 The Care Team will investigate reports and determine appropriate action or referral.
 Emergency concerns must be directed to University Police at 878-6333.
 The Care Team works closely with faculty to provide awareness and support for dealing with students in difficulty in a compassionate and humane manner while ensuring safety for the campus community.

-The Code of Student Rights, Freedoms and Responsibilities is Buffalo State’s code of student conduct, located here.
-The Code is administered by the Office of Judicial Affairs, and provides students with a due process review of any complaints made by or against them.
-Hearing boards comprised of students, faculty and staff consider evidence and issue findings to respond to disciplinary violations.
+The Code of Student Rights, Freedoms, and Responsibilities is Buffalo State’s code of student conduct.
+The Code is administered by the Judicial Affairs Office and provides students with a due process review of any complaints made by or against them.
+Hearing boards comprised of students, faculty, and staff consider evidence and issue findings to respond to disciplinary violations.